siderai/FileBot/README.md

 # Telegram File Bot

-Saves your files in S3 storage Minio.
+Saves your files to cloud storage Minio (S3).

+Performs well even with large files thanks to the data streaming protocol.
+Limit: up to 2gb each file.

 In order to start, you need to define environment variables:
 ```